josefina-chaves/josefina-chaves/README.md

 ---

 ## 👩‍💻 About me
 I am a professional passionate about the intersection of technology and human communication.
-I currently work as the **Internal Systems Coordinator** at the Faculty of Economic Sciences of the **Adventist University of the Plata**.
 I combine my technical background with communication skills to create digital solutions that not only work but also communicate effectively.

 - 🔭 **Current Projects:** Developing a custom management system using **Python**.
 - 🤝 **Management and Innovation:** Currently working on building strategic alliances with companies that support technology and innovation.